kubeflow/website/content/docs/pipelines/tutorials/pipelines-tutorial.md

     classification label from 0 to 9.
 Each bar represents the probability that the image matches the respective label.

+Notes:

+* You can find your trained model data in the bucket path you entered in step 5 of this procedure.

 ## Understanding the pipeline definition code

 The pipeline is defined in the Python file `mnist_pipeline.py` which you